 - Interest and compensation may take the debt into a higher banding, with a higher cost.

-- The costs quoted above are not for a matter where enforcement action is required to collect your debt, such as sending in bailiffs or issuing a winding-up petition; these fees will be agreed separately.
+- The costs quoted above are not for a matter where enforcement action is required to collect your debt, such as sending in bailiffs or issuing a winding-up petition; these fees will be agreed upon separately.
 Further, if the debt becomes disputed additional costs are likely to be incurred.

-- Please see our disputes team page to see the members of our team which range from a Trainee Solicitor to Director, and details of their experience.
+- Please see our disputes team page to see the members of our team which range from a Trainee Solicitor to a Director and details of their experience.
 Subject to who deals with your claim hourly rates will range from £125 plus VAT per hour to £300 plus VAT per hour.

 - In certain circumstances, in a claim over £10,000, we may consider offering a Conditional Fee Agreement (“CFA”) or a Damages-Based Agreement (“DBA”).
 Before we can consider offering either of these funding arrangements, we will need to assess the viability of such a claim by carrying out a risk assessment.
 How long this will take will depend on the amount of documentation there is available to review.
 It is likely that any assessment will take between 6 – 8 hours and will usually cost between £750 – £1500 plus VAT depending on which fee earner undertakes this assessment.

-- Where a CFA or DBA is offered, you will remain responsible for all disbursements including court fees, Barrister fees and search fees.
+- Where a CFA or DBA is offered, you will remain responsible for all disbursements including court fees, Barrister fees, and search fees.
 If you are successful in your claim, any success fee will also be payable by you; this will either be a percentage of the costs incurred or a percentage of your damages subject to which funding arrangement is offered.

 What do our fees include?